Attack Path Analysis

 EPSSMax— highest EPSS score across all CVEs in the pathEPSSCVEs— array of CVE IDs contributing EPSS scores to the path

-Build 85 adds finding-chain correlation — the detection of "toxic combinations" where multiple lower-severity findings chain together into a composite critical risk.
+Infracast detects finding-chain correlation — "toxic combinations" where multiple lower-severity findings chain together into a composite critical risk.

 Logic